nitinsandiego/NitinBstudent_2025/_posts/2025-03-02-Final-Retrospective.md

 - 4.52/5 I feel my summary of what I did over the 12 weeks is in-depth and gives a really a good overview of the products I worked on and the skills I learned.
 - 1.8/2 My project is running with no bugs and we also got a lot of good feedback from Night at the Museum.
-- 0.92/2 My key feature was very well represented through my DrawIO diagram and I think it was very well explained.
+- 0.92/1 My key feature was very well represented through my DrawIO diagram and I think it was very well explained.
--
+- 0.91/1 My work on the MCs and FRQ was very good, but I also think I need to work on timing and practice more.
+My reflection on the MCs and FRQs is very indepth.
+- 0.92/1 I sent my summary 24 hours prior to meeting.
+I also peer revied with Josh as we both helped prepare each other for the final retrospective.
+I also took an interest in Arnav's project as it was a project I saw being built from trimester 1.
+I really like what they did with it and how it progressed over the trimester.
+I highlighted my goals moving forward in computer science, and how I want to grow my skills in AI.